 Intuitive eating supports a dynamic relationship with food that also considers compassionate curiosity towards our emotions and basic human needs.
 It emphasizes the importance of judgment-free respect for our bodies.
 And for dancers specifically, it allows us to shift the focus of our dancing away from unrealistic body ideals and rather, towards technique and artistry.

 A weight-normative approach to nutrition emphasizes weight loss and weight management to prevent and treat illness.
-Having come from a weight-normative dietetics education, my job description as a dietitian was to educate others about “healthy lifestyle choices” and the maintenance of “healthy weights.”
+Having come from a weight-normative dietetics education, my job description as a dietitian was to educate others about “healthy lifestyle choices” and maintaining a “healthy weight.”

 Can Dancers Benefit from Intuitive Eating?

-The Healthy Dancer® is designed to educate dancers about this intricate integration between performance nutrition and Intuitive Eating.
+Last, explore The Healthy Dancer®, designed to educate dancers about this intricate integration between performance nutrition and Intuitive Eating.
 You’ll learn how to build sustainable habits not only to support your performance and recovery needs but also to support a working relationship with both your plate and your body.
 More specifically, dancers learn how to:

 - Reject the dieting mentality.